official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-3-2.md

 dangers of the Iraqi regime; to explain why they believe they can remove the regime without setting the region on fire; and, once they have a plan, to explain

-[^31] Telegram 123 Paris to FCO London, 19 February 2002, ‘US Foreign Policy: France and the Axis of Evil’.
+[^31]: Telegram 123 Paris to FCO London, 19 February 2002, ‘US Foreign Policy: France and the Axis of Evil’.

 401

-3.2 | Development of UK strategy and options, January to April 2002 – “axis of evil” to Crawfordwhy they think it can work”.
-The US instinct would be to share only with the
-UK but that would put “us in a particularly difficult position, increasing the appearance of poodlism if we follow without being able to explain adequately ourselves.
+why they think it can work”.
+The US instinct would be to share only with the UK but that would put “us in a particularly difficult position, increasing the appearance of poodlism if we follow without being able to explain adequately ourselves.
 We saw in the early stages of the Afghan crisis how bad the